awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

 -----------------------------------------------------------

 Now that we have prepared our data we can run a training job, with GraphBolt enabled.
-We run the same node classification task as in the original guide:
+We run the same node classification task as in the original guide by adding the `--use-graphbolt true` argument to enable GraphBolt:

 .. code-block:: bash